-- FAQs About PCI Compliance for Fintech App Development
+- FAQs About PCI DSS compliant Fintech Mobile App Development

 The PCI Payment Card Industry Data Security Standard (PCI DSS) is a heavily prescriptive technical standard that is directed at protecting credit and debit card details, referred to in the industry as ‘cardholder data’.
 The aim of PCI DSS is to save frauds in terms of payment cards by securing the cardholders’ data inside the organizations that either accept card payments.

 PCI compliance centers around Information Technology services.
-IT-directed compliance managers who are assigned with the purpose of achieving compliance inside the organizations should have required software developer experience and knowledge to assure that application development process meets the PCI DSS requirements checklist.
+IT-directed compliance managers who are assigned with the purpose of achieving compliance inside the organizations should have required software developer experience and knowledge to assure that PCI compliance mobile app development process meets the PCI DSS requirements checklist.

 With the definition of what is PCI DSS now attended, let us look into the fintech app’s specific PCI development requirements.

-Maximum of the PCI DSS requirements that affect the Fintech app development process falls under Requirements 3, 4, and 6.
+Most of the PCI DSS requirements that affect the Fintech app development process fall under Requirements 3, 4, and 6.
+These requirements cover the storage of cardholder data, encryption practices, access control, and the network security.
 Let us look into all three of them individually to get a complete understanding of the PCI scope guidance.

 PCI Development Requirement 3: Protect Stored Cardholder Data